cyrilakafia/feu-pipeline/README.md

 import os
 ```

-### Data
-Ideally data your data should have be 2 dimensional torch array and saved as a torch file with extension .p.
-However, we handle conversion to torch file from other formats listed below:
+We handle conversion to PyTorch file from other formats listed below:

 - .pkl
 - .pickle